White paper writer – bringing clarity to the complex

 If white papers are at the word-heavy end of the marketing equation, then videos are at the other.
 The two complement each other perfectly and I am often asked to write video scripts which serve in effect as a brief summary to the complexities of white papers.
 For more details, please see video scriptwriting.

-What should you include in white papers?
+What information should you include in white papers?

 Long-form content like this needs many elements to be successful: